Teenage brain development: the basics

 How teenagers spend their time is crucial to brain development.
 So it’s worth thinking about the range of activities and experiences your child is into – music, sports, study, languages, video games.
 How are these shaping the sort of brain your child takes into adulthood?

 You are an important part of your child’s environment.
 You mean a lot to your child.
-How you guide and influence him will be important in helping your child to build a healthy brain.
+How you guide and influence your child will be important in helping your child to build a healthy brain too.

 You can do this by: